MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 applies equally to the HTTPS RR which shares the same encoding, format, and high-level semantics.)

-The SVCB RR has two modes: Alias Mode, which aliases a name to another name, and Service Mode, which provides connection information bound to a service endpoint domain.
+The SVCB RR has two modes: AliasMode, which aliases a name to another name, and ServiceMode, which provides connection information bound to a service endpoint domain.
 Placing both forms in a single RR type allows clients to fetch the relevant information with a single query.

 The SVCB RR has two mandatory fields and one optional.
 The fields are:

-1. Priority: The priority of this record (relative to others, with lower values preferred).
-A value of 0 indicates Alias Mode.
+1. SvcPriority: The priority of this record (relative to others, with lower values preferred).
+A value of 0 indicates AliasMode.
    (Described in {{pri}}.)
-2. Target: The domain name of either the alias target (for Alias Mode) or the alternative service endpoint (for Service Mode).
+2. TargetName: The domain name of either the alias target (for AliasMode) or the alternative service endpoint (for ServiceMode).
-3. Dictionary (optional): A list of key=value pairs describing the alternative service endpoint at Target (only used in Service Mode and otherwise ignored).
+3. SvcParams (optional): A list of key=value pairs describing the alternative service endpoint at TargetName (only used in ServiceMode and otherwise ignored).

 Cooperating DNS recursive resolvers will perform subsequent record resolution (for SVCB, A, and AAAA records) and return them in the